swharden/Csharp-Data-Visualization/website/content/plotting-free/microsoft-charting/index.md

+---
-# Plotting Data with Microsoft Charting
+title: Plotting Data with Microsoft Charting
+description: todo
+date: 3333-01-01
+---

 Microsoft's `Chart` control is one of the easiest ways to get started displaying data in Windows Forms applications since it comes with Visual Studio.
 Just drag a `Chart` from the toolbox and drop it onto your form.